 Holy water applied with a great blessing.
 Cure’s the user’s abnormalities, and HP completely recovers.

 Relics considered to have received a blessing by an ancient goddess.
-The goddess’ name has ceased, and her very existence is denied at the Magic School of Melvia.
+The goddess’ name has ceased, and her very existence is denied at Melfia’s Magic School.

 There are always stubborn people.
 Such a sort distort the truth.

 When it comes to its own past, Melfia has forgotten much.
 The fact that sorcery and pyromancy were introduced to the land by Drangleic has been reduced to mere theory in the present era, suggesting that the school’s founders didn’t widely disseminate their origins.
 This makes sense considering that their focus was studying and teaching magic, so anything they did share would be limited and fragmentary at best.
 This would only be compounded with time.
 The original description for the Slumbering Dragoncrest Ring noted that the details to the Magic School’s founding have become hazy due to the many who have gathered and gone their separate ways over the course of its long history.
-One such individual was Olenford, who returned to Drangleic in search of wisdom from the Undead Crypt.
-School faculties and student bodies change over the centuries for countless reasons, so what second or third-hand accounts of hearsay were passed on to later generations would inevitably be even sketchier if not lost entirely.
-It’s impressive that there is any accurate records left for modern historians.
+School faculties and student bodies change over the centuries for countless reasons, so what second or third-hand hearsay were passed onto later generations would inevitably be even sketchier if not lost entirely.
+And in the case of Melfia, some of that knowledgeable blood from the founding generation did disappear.

-Ring handed down in Melvia’s Magic School since long ago.
+Ring handed down in Melfia’s Magic School since long ago.
 Depicts the sign of a dragon quietly sleeping.
 Erases the sound the equipper makes.

 The Magic School has a long history.
 But the details of its establishment are unclear due to the many repeated gatherings and scatterings in the past.

 However, a lack of self-awareness isn’t Melfia’s only failing.
 As noted before, biases and school politics have interfered with the wholesale pursuit of magic, something Carhillion was especially critical of during his time at the Magic Academy.
 Among his complaints was the false drive to seek the deepest secrets about sorcery, smiling all the while.
-This seems to have been a pointed reference to Rosabeth’s former pyromancy instructor Glocken specifically.
+This seems to be a pointed reference to Rosabeth’s pyromancy instructor Glocken.
 The man has been creating copies of the various rings given to graduates of the basic course and selling them to the general public, resulting in them becoming widespread throughout the region.
-Many travelers have benefited from these rings, but Glocken appears to only be selling them to make an enormous profit for himself.
-This has opened him up to criticism by the institute’s conservatives, who value authority and thus consider it an insult to the training students undergo to earn them from their instructors.
+Many travelers have benefited from these rings — including us, should we choose an explorer background — but Glocken appears to only be selling them to make an enormous profit.
+This has opened him up to criticism by the conservatives, who value authority and thus consider it an insult to the training students undergo to earn them from their instructors.
 Carhillion though isn’t a conservative and seems to loathe Glocken for far more fundamental reasons than his former colleagues.

-Ring given to those who have completed the standardized training at Melvia’s Magic School.
+Ring given to those who have completed the standardized training at Melfia’s Magic School.
 Boosts magic defense power via the crystal stone derived from souls.

 The pyromancer Glocken crafted replicas of the ring and is thought of as scandalous by the conservatives, who value authority.